SBCGames/Spriter-Player-for-Phaser/README.md

 **2017-01-26**

 - small bugfix.
 Objects of type BOX and POINT are processed now (their processing was accidentally commented out).
+- added two new signals into Spriter.SpriterGroup: onBoxUpdated, onPointUpdated to listen for updates of BOX and POINT Spriter objects.

 </br>
 </br>